 - Skin becomes slack.
 The loss of the elastic tissue (elastin) in the skin with age causes the skin to hang loosely.

-- Skin becomes more transparent.
-Due to thinning of the epidermis (surface layer of the skin).
+- The skin becomes more transparent due to the thinning of the epidermis (surface layer of the skin).

 - Skin becomes more fragile.
 This is caused by a flattening of the area where the epidermis and dermis (layer of skin under the epidermis) come together.